TheGonzalezDesigns/RIos/README.md

 >	* You can optionally specify the port to connect to using `meteor --port ...` instead.
 >	* Execute `meteor help run` for more information regarding the command.

+# Notes
+This project is currently being built with meteor 1.4.0.1.
+If you have an older version of meteor installed and have issues with running meteor, try `meteor update --patch` or `meteor update --release 1.4.0.1`.

 # Licence
 > The MIT License (MIT)